doe300/VC4CL-Jenkins/README.md

 ### Base Jenkins configuration
 - Shell executable (Jenkins > configuration) needs to be set to `/bin/bash` or a compatible shell

-### Jenkins slave setup
+### Jenkins worker setup
-- Scripts are written to use a single Jenkins slave for now
+- Scripts are written to use a single Jenkins worker for now
 - Needs the labels: `llvm39 run_env slave`
 - Launch method should be set to "Launch agents via SSH"
 - Number of executors must be set to 1
 - Required software:
   * clang-6.0, llvm-6.0 (for the CI packages, other versions might be required for locally build packages)
+  * git, cmake, build-essentials
-  * ssh (also properly configured, for the Jenkins slave agent)
+  * ssh (also properly configured, for the Jenkins worker agent)
-  * opencl-c-headers, ocl-icd-opencl-dev
+  * opencl-c-headers, ocl-icd-opencl-dev, ocl-icd-libopencl1
   * grep, cat, tee, perl
-  * spirv-tools (for optional SPIR-V linkage support required by some OpenCL CTS tess)
+  * spirv-tools (for optional SPIR-V linkage support required by some OpenCL CTS tests)
+- Optionally disable all not-needed components and services (e.g. in `raspi-config`) for more available memory

 ### Jenkins Job configuration

-Given a correctly setup Jenkins slave, the Job setup is quite straight-forward.
+Given a correctly setup Jenkins worker, the Job setup is quite straight-forward.
 The only required configuration is shown in the image below with the example of the clpeak workflow.

 ![alt text](./screenshot-clpeak.png?raw=true "Clpeak SCM configuration")